The Bankrate promise

 The bottom line

-Between the sign-up bonus, elevated spending rewards and travel redemption options, it’s easy to see why Menez and others love the Citi Premier Card.
-You can easily save hundreds of dollars on travel per year — and even more in the first year thanks to the card’s solid welcome bonus.
+Between the welcome bonus, elevated spending rewards and travel redemption options, it’s easy to see why Menez and others love the Citi Premier Card.
+You can easily save hundreds of dollars on travel per year — and even more in the first year thanks to the card’s solid welcome offer.